dbd-challenge/dbdc3/docs/submission_format.md

 ## Format of the output result file

-It is in a JSON format．An example is given below:
+The output result file should be in a JSON format．An example is given below:

 ~~~~~~~~
 {